efstathiosntonas/ngx-form/README.md

 4. Run `node seed.js` to insert the admin user into database and create uploads folder.
 Admin email is `test@test.com` and password is `testpass`.
 Make sure mongod is running.
 5. After login navigate to `localhost:3000/#/admin` to access admin panel.

-## Building the Angular2 app
+## Building the Angular app
 Run `ng build`

 A new `dist` folder will be created with all files needed to run the Angular 2 app in front end.

-If you want to make changes on the Angular2 app and auto-refresh the `dist` folder then run the following command in your terminal:
+If you want to make changes on the Angular app and auto-refresh the `dist` folder then run the following command in your terminal:
  `ng build --watch`

 ## Running the server